The 32D ‘Red Arrow’ Veteran Association

 Regiment (24TH Division) on Breakneck Ridge and push south along

-Raymond G. Stanton, was directed to relieve units of the 24TH
+Infantry, commanded by Col. Raymond G. Stanton, was directed to relieve units

 At 0800 on 16 November the 128TH Infantry moved out from its assembly area with its 3D Battalion (LTC William A. Duncan) on the right (west of Highway 2), and its 1ST Battalion (LTC James P. Burns) on the left.
 “The battalions assembled immediately in the rear of the 21ST Infantry and at 1200 pushed through that regiment and entered upon their first battle on Leyte.
 (Cannon 224)”

 LTC Burns' 1ST Battalion, 128TH Infantry, was directed to attack the enemy positions on Corkscrew Ridge, but they soon encountered stiff resistance.
 Company A made no progress because they ran into strong machine gun, mortar and rifle fire.
 Company B was only able to advance about 150 yards before they too were stopped.